leszkolukasz/servlet-container/README.md

 ### Component scanning

 If the application has been zipped into .war and moved to the `deploy` folder, it will be loaded automatically.
 All classes annotated with `@WebServlet` and inheriting from `HttpServlet` will be added to the servlet container and will be available at `localhost:port/warName/servletUrl`.
 Each such class must have exactly one `servletUrl` specified in the `@WebServlet` annotation in the value attribute.
 If the application uses JSP it will be automatically compiled into .class and loaded.
+Many applications can be loaded, however, I do not know what happens when there are the same class names used in two applications.

 ### JSP